codewitch-honey-crisis/gfx/README.md

 ### Pixel Types

 Pixels in GFX may take any form you can imagine, up to your machine's maximum word size.
 They can have as many as one channel per bit, and will take on any binary footprint you specify.
-If you want a 3 bit RGB pixel, you can easily make one, and then create bitmaps in that format - where there are 3 pixels every 9 bytes.
+If you want a 3 bit RGB pixel, you can easily make one, and then create bitmaps in that format - where there are 3 pixels every 9 bits.
 You'll never have to worry whether or not this library can support your display driver or file format's pixel and color model.
 With GFX, you can define the binary footprint and channels of your pixels, and then extend GFX to support additional color models other than the 4 it supports simply by telling it how to convert to and from RGB\*.

 \*Indexed pixel formats are accounted for, but there are certain restrictions in place and care must be taken when using them because they need an associated palette in order to resolve to a color.